 Aside from the serial number, you can jot down other details and have them registered to authorities.

 Here's a video detailing the location of tractor details:

 Other options you can try include visiting a notary public and asking for them to have the necessary paperwork accomplished.
 You can even put the receipt on a postcard and send it to yourself so you can just show the federal date stamp to prove your ownership of the tractor in court even without a title.

 Differences by State Laws

 Of course, the possibility of a title can differ depending on location.
 For example, truck tractors with a minimum weight of 18,000 pounds come with a certificate of ownership in New Hampshire.
 This is mandatory regardless whether the truck tractor is brand new or it's been used for 10 years.

 Then again, this rule only specifies very heavy truck tractors.
 On the other hand, the state of Vermont does not require any titles to be served to owners of tractors that have a loaded weight not equal to or exceeding 6,100 pounds.

 We hoped that this article clarified some important things for you regarding tractor ownership.
-If you have any queries, do give us a comment.
+If you have any queries to "do tractors have titles", do give us a comment.